prakash-thunder/Price_prediction_project/README.md

+# Price_prediction_project
-# Price_prediction_project bengaluru home price prediction
+This project predict home price in bengaluru